AluminumOxide/direct-democracy/README.md

 #### Handling Member Conduct Violations
 1. Member reports conduct violation(s) by other members.
 They are required to select which rule(s) have been violated.
 2. Member timeout proposal is automatically generated.
 If a conduct violation is from an inherited rule, the timeout proposal will be created in the applicable parent democracy.
 The duration for the proposed timeout will be set based on number of previous infractions, and the configuration in `content.procedures` of the site-wide democracy.
-3. The system periodically checks if conditions have been met in `meta.timeouts.add` have been met.
+3. The system periodically checks if conditions have been met in `meta.timeouts.add`.
 4. The system puts the member in timeout, if those conditions have been met.
 5. The member in timeout can still cast votes, but they cannot make proposals, polls or, if the timeout is site-wide, democracies.
 Their comments will also be hidden.
 These restrictions will be applied in the timeout democracy, and all of its descendent democracies.

+TODO: removing timeouts via vote and timeout period expiration

+#### Creating a Democracy
+1.

+#### Deleting a Democracy
+1.

 ## Technical Plans
 ### Domain Model